37th Engineer Battalion (United States): Timeline since World War II

 On 5 June 2009 – deployed to Iraq in support of Operation Iraqi Freedom.
 The battalion served as an echelon above BCT unit assigned to the USF-I EN BDE, operating throughout Iraq with missions focused in northern and western Iraq primarily in support of the 1st BCT, 25th Infantry Division and the 3d BCT, 2d Infantry Division in Diyala, the 1st BCT, 82d Airborne Division in Al Anbar and the 3d Squadron, 4th Cavalry Regiment and 1st Battalion, 28th Infantry Regiment in Salah ad Din provinces.
 The battalion formed the basis of Joint Task Force Eagle Headquartered at Joint Base Balad and composed of over 1000 soldiers and airmen.
 JTF Eagle elements were also based at Forward Operating Bases Warhorse, Al Asad and Ramadi.
 The Joint Task Force included the 887th Engineer Company (Support), Fort Campbell, KY; 50th Engineer Company (Multi-Role, Bridge), Fort Leonard Wood, MO; the 739th Engineer Company (Multi-Role, Bridge), Granite City, IL; Terrain Team, 70th Engineer Company (Topographic), Schofield Barracks, HI; Air Force Detachment 6 (TACON); Facilities Engineer Team 2 (DS); 732d Expeditionary Civil Engineer Squadron and 266th Military Police Company (OPCON), Manassas, VA.
 Joint Task Force Eagle's mission focused on partnering with Iraqi Army engineers, building capacity, IED defeat operations, construction, bridging, general engineering, and security.

 The colors of the 37th Engineer Battalion were inactivated again effective 16 September 2010 when the unit was reflagged as the 307th.

 The 37th Engineer Battalion was officially reactivated as part of the 2d Brigade Combat Team, 82d Airborne Division on 16 October 2013.
 This was accomplished by inactivating and reorganizing the Special Troops Battalion ("Green Falcons"), 2d BCT.
 A ceremony was held on 15 November 2013 at Fort Bragg, NC, to case the colors of the STB and to uncase the colors and activate the 37th Engineer Battalion ("Eagle Battalion").

+On 16 October 2024, the 37th Engineer Battalion cased its colors in a deactivation ceremony at Fort Bragg as part of the Army's transformation from a brigade focused maneuver unit to a division-level maneuver units.
+The 37th's Sappers are consolidating its engineer assets into an airborne combat engineer company that will become part of the 82nd Airborne Division's new engineer battalion.